The trucking industry in New York provides more than 270,000 jobs, or 1 out of 27 in the state, paying wages in excess of $16 billion annually.

 Trucking pays its way

-In 2020, the trucking industry in New York paid approximately $1.2 billion in federal and state roadway taxes, representing 33 percent of all taxes owed by New York motorists.
+In 2022, the trucking industry in New York paid approximately $979 million in federal and state roadway taxes, representing 29 percent of all taxes owed by New York motorists.

 Trucking and the environment